Have you ever wondered how much pilots earn in the UK?

 Typically, pilots work an average of 2-3 weeks a month meaning you can enjoy the rest of your time doing what you love the most, whether this be connecting with family & friends, relaxing or enjoying a hobby.
 This also makes an airline pilot salary even more appealing as you will enjoy a significant payday while working less hours.

 Not many people in the world can say they have an office above the clouds with unparalleled views with every working day.
 It’s easy to see why pilots want to escape the monotonous routine of a 9-5 office job.

-If you have any questions please do not hesitate to read our FAQs or submit an enquiry.
+If you have any questions about our Airline Academy or pilot salaries in the UK, please do not hesitate to read our FAQs or submit an enquiry.